 We had a couple more hours of hiking before arriving at the campsite.
 The porters clapped for us which was somewhat embarrassing since they’re the real MVPs.
 Four tents were set up with our duffel bags placed in each.

-The tour guides, Erik and Humberto, asked the porters to line up for formal introductions.
+The tour guides asked the porters to line up for formal introductions.
 Each person from our group gave a quick introduction and then we were introduced to each of the porters and their job for the trek.
-Most were native Quechua speakers so Erik translated.
-We then were tested on each of the 16 porters/chefs names.
+Most were native Quechua speakers so our guide translated.
+We then were tested on each of the 16 porters/chefs’ names.
 While it was hard to keep track of who was who, I thoroughly enjoyed this introduction and hearing more about the men who were supporting us on the Inca Trail.

 For dinner, there was a dining tent set up with a heat lamp.
 We had tea and popcorn in the tent while the chefs prepared dinner.
 Again, the food was outstanding.
 And I thought I would lose weight on the Inca Trail!

 The next morning we were woken up early by two of the porters.
 They handed us mugs of coca tea and set out warm buckets of water for us to freshen up.
 We packed our duffles and ate breakfast while the porters struck the camp.

 Day 2 is the most challenging day.
 Alpaca slates it at 11 hours of hiking, but our group did it much faster than this.
 The morning consisted of summiting Dead Woman’s Pass.